JayAma-XII/Milestone-1/README.md

 Welcome to the official website for **The Graveyard Sirens**, London’s undead queens of Gothic Rock, Darkwave, Punk, and Occult Pop.
 This is a simple HTML/CSS site built to showcase the band, their music, and upcoming gigs.

+The site gives fans information on tour dates, the bands official social media and explains a little more about the band.
+The site allows the band to update their fans with their current and future tour dates and locations, it also enables them to direct their fans to their official social media accounts.

+The colour scheme consistst of white text on black backgrounds to match the aesthetic of of the band and to make sure the text remains readable, the links on the contact page are set to change to gold when hovered over to make clear which link is being selected and to maintain optimal contrast and readability.
 ---

 ## Tech Stack